 Revised September 2006

-Staff employees are employed at will.
+Staff and administrative employees are employed at will.
 That means that their employment exists and continues at the will of the organization and that the university need not provide notice, prior warning or show cause for termination of employment.
-By the same token, staff employees may terminate their employment at any time without the need to show cause.
+By the same token, staff and administrative employees may terminate their employment at any time without the need to show cause.

 Each disciplinary situation is different and the university reserves the right to take whatever corrective action it feels appropriate in any given situation.
 The following options for corrective action apply to both staff and administrative employees: